 Constraining the gas and dust mass return to the Galactic interstellar medium

-Coordinators: Peter Scicluna (TW), Iain Mcdonald (UK), Jinhua He (CN), Jan Cami (CA), Hiroko Shinnaga (JP), Se-Hyung Cho (KR)
+Coordinators: Peter Scicluna (TW), Iain Mcdonald (UK), Jinhua He (CN), Jan Cami (CA), Hiroko Shinnaga (JP), Hyosun Kim (KR), Do Thi Hoai (VN)

 – The NESS ADS Library can be accessed here.